 Q05.
 Should I study with only one vocal coach?

 There are very few cases where a training singer should study voice lessons with only one singing teacher, and this situation generally occurs only when you are well into your singing career.
 For the rest of us the general rule applies, learn as much as you can.
 Embrace the stuff that works for you and file away the stuff that doesn't work for you -- because with ever changing vocal development you just might need it later on.

 Vocal development and training has gotten easier in the past years with the publishing of vocal coaching programs and exercise tools.
 These make training your voice on a daily basis much easier.
 Instead of turning to your piano keyboard, you can simply play your audio CD or click a button on the computer.
 It's also much easier to study the opinion of many vocal coaches and resources.
 Don't randomly purchase products just because they are available, use the criteria outlined above to help you decide which coaching product is for you.
 I, for one, love to sing and agree that vocal warm-ups can be boring and tedious, especially day after day.
 Having vocal exercise variations on CD makes it that much easier to keep my voice in shape.

 There are many quality vocal training programs available and the A2Z Smart Music Group prides itself on finding the best courses available.
 Visit http://SingerCity.com and http://A2Z-Smart-Music.com to see our favorite online training choices, along with hard copy materials if you want to hold the item in your hand.

-These questions have been answered by Vocal Coach Yvonne DeBandi, BME.
+These questions have been answered by Vocal Coach Yvonne DeBandi, BME, and are protected by copyright.
 If you like her answers and would like to learn more, check out her page on this site: